Black Volga

-Black Volga (czarna wołga) refers to an urban legend widespread in Poland, Romania, Hungary, Russia, Belarus, Ukraine, Greece and Mongolia, mainly in the 1960s and 1970s.
-The legend refers to a black (or in some versions red) GAZ-21 or GAZ-24 that was allegedly used to abduct and murder people.
+Black Volga (czarna wołga) refers to an urban legend widespread in Italy, Poland, Romania, Hungary, Russia, Belarus, Ukraine, Greece and Mongolia, mainly in the 1960s and 1970s.
+The legend refers to a black (or in some versions red) GAZ-21 or GAZ-24 vehicle that was allegedly used to abduct and murder people.
 According to different versions, it was driven by communist secret police, Russian mafia, Satanists or Satan himself.
 The car is described as having white wheel rims, white curtains or other white elements.